heptarch/heptarch.github.io/projects.md

 disciplinary lines.
 Claude Elwood Shannon would ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming.
 Magic would happen.
-But it wasn't just this atmosphere of cross-fertilizing expertise.
+But it wasn't just a critical mass of talent and cross-fertilizing expertise.
-More importantly, the research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications enterprise.
+Research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications enterprise.

+This address Feynman's

 On the other end of the spectrum, we have Big Tech, epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).